Abdul-Anshad-A/docker-py/docs/services.md

 ## Retrieving service configuration

-To retrieve detailed information and configuration for a specific service, you may use the `Client.inspect_service` method using the service's ID or name.
+To retrieve detailed information and configuration for a specific service, you may use the `APIClient.inspect_service` method using the service's ID or name.

 ```python
 client.inspect_service(service='my_service_name')